ChaseHamby/Personal-Bio-Site/README.md

 <img width="1438" alt="screen shot 2018-11-05 at 8 49 34 pm" src="https://user-images.githubusercontent.com/16019344/48039893-6c88eb80-e13c-11e8-8ce2-a4a220f80a6d.png">

 ## How to run this project
-* Clone repository to local machine.
+* Clone this repository to your local machine

 * You will then need to run ```npm install``` to download webpage dependencies